 Son Harrison Trout (1827-1910) was born on March 10, 1827 or 1830 in Ohio.
 He never learned to write.
 At the age of 33 in 1860, unmarried, he lived with his widowed mother near Oskaloosa, Mahaska County, IA and earned a living as a farmer.
 Then in about 1866, he was joined in holy wedlock with widow Elizabeth J. (Cruzen) McLean (March 8, 1939-1918).
 She appears to have been married before to Jonathan McClean (1839-1863) and brought offspring to the second union, Charles H.M.
 McClean and Jennie G. McClean.
 When in 1880 the United States Census was taken, the family lived near Harrison's brother Eli and family and Elizabeth's relatives James and Jerome Cruzen in Madison Township, Mahaska County.
 They made a longtime home in Mahaska.
 Harrison entered eternity on Oct.
 5, 1910.
 Elizabeth passed away on New Year's Day 1918.
 They are buried in Madison Cemetery in Mahaska County.

-Presumed daughter Mary Jane Trout ( ? - ? ) is named in a lawsuit where her mother and siblings were sued to force a division of the family farm in Perry County.
+Presumed daughter Mary Jane Trout ( ? - ? ) is only known from when she was named in a lawsuit where her mother and siblings were sued to force a division of the family farm in Perry County, Ohio.

 Son William Trout (1831- ? ) was born in about 1831.